virtual-disk-array/vda_doc/source/Introduction.rst

 which has one or multiple controllers and several disks.
 The user can set raid level, encryption or other features to the disk array (currently, only raid0 is supported).
 In VDA, all the controllers and disks are SPDK applications.
 They are connected by NVMeOF.
-The typical usage of VDA is as persistent volumes for kubernets.
+A typical usage of VDA is as persistent volumes for kubernets.

 .. image:: /images/vda_cluster_arch.png